-Reviews form submissions to ICE 2019 will be available soon!
+The program is now available for ICE 2019!
 The conference will be May 30-June 1, 2019 in Belgrade, Serbia.
-Stay tuned to the ICE 2019 Web Page for details.
-Deadline for early registration was April 1, 2019 and is likely to be extended!
+Please check the ICE 2019 Web Page for details.
+Register now to attend!

 Official meeting hashtag: #ICE_2019